Skip to the main content.

 The History of the ACT and SAT

-This year, the SAT went digital, while the ACT is still a paper test.
+In 2023, the SAT went digital, while the ACT can still be taken on paper.

 What's covered on the ACT and SAT?